 Three activities incorporate the Smart Graphs slope tool, which is a specific set of scaffolding steps designed to help students understand and compute the slope of lines or line segments.
-The slope tool includes a series of hints and visual cues on the graph and the table, such as arrows indicating "rise" and "run" on the graph (as shown in Figure 2).
-Students only see the slope scaffolding if they answer an initial slope-related question incorrectly.
+The slope tool includes an automated series of hints and visual cues on a graph and a table, such as arrows indicating "rise" and "run" on the graph (as shown in Figure 2).
+Students only see the slope scaffolding if they answer an initial slope-related question incorrectly, and only see all the hints and scaffolds if they need them.
 It was hypothesized that this tool would be valuable to students who had difficulty understanding or calculating slope.
-In order to test this hypothesis, a set of activities was created that removed the slope tool from the original activities and replaced it with generic text hints.
+In order to test this hypothesis, a set of activities was created that removed the slope tool from the original activities and replaced the graph-specific hints with generic text hints.
 The activities without the slope tool were given to Cohort B in order to test this hypothesis by comparing outcomes with Cohort D students, who used the regular activities with the slope scaffolding included.